At least 13 dead in shooting on ‘college night’ at bar popular with Pepperdine students

 The Pepperdine Graphic, the college newspaper, reported that about 20 students, mostly from freshman dorms, were at the event.

 The university is about about a half-hour drive from the bar, which was hosting a “College Country Night” for students, CNN reported.
 The bar hosts the night every Wednesday until 2 a.m., according to a flier from the event.
-It was 11 p.m. local time in California at the time of the shooting, police said, according to the New York Times.
+It was 11 p.m. in California at the time of the shooting, police said, according to The New York Times.

-The bar is close to two other colleges, including California Lutheran University, which is in Thousand Oaks, and Moorpark College, about a fifteen minute drive north.
+The bar is close to three other colleges, including California Lutheran University, which is in Thousand Oaks, Moorpark College, about a 15 minute drive north, and California State University - Channel Islands, about 15 miles west.

-Police have not released any information on the victims or the gunman, and have not released a motive.

-“We don’t know who shot anybody at this point,” Sheriff Geoff Dean said at a news conference.
-“It’s a horrific scene in there.
-There’s blood everywhere.”
+Some Cal Lutheran students drove to the scene to offer rides and see what they could do to help, according to the Associated Press.

+Police said the suspect was Ian David Long, a 28-year-old Marine veteran who used a .45 caliber Glock handgun in the shooting.
+Sheriff Dean said he had “no idea” what the motive may be.

-Witnesses said a hooded gunman entered the building in dark clothing and shot the doorperson before shooting into the crowd of dancers, the Associated Press reported.
+Witnesses said a hooded gunman entered the building in dark clothing and shot the doorperson before shooting into the crowd of dancers shortly after 11 p.m., The Associated Press reported.
+Police said they believed the weapon used in the attack was a handgun, according to the LA Times.

 A sheriff’s deputy, Sgt.
 Ron Helus, arrived at the scene with a California Highway Patrol officer and was shot multiple times, according to the AP.
 He died at the hospital.

-Note: UPDATED: 10:26 with the name of the suspect.